JZNR/simplify-front-end/README.md

 ### Description

 Simplify is a Calendar and simple note-taking app for personal use.
-It was built using MongoDB, Express, React and Node and the Fullcalendar npm package.
+It was built using MongoDB, Express, React, Node and the Fullcalendar npm package.

 The main reason to create Simplify Calendar, was to create a Calendar and App with a simple to use UI and this is why we picked the name "Simplify".